llvm/llvm-project/mlir/docs/Tutorials/transform/Ch4.md

 This script can be executed using the non-test interpreter pass running on the root operation of the translation unit without additional flags: `mlir-opt --transform-interpreter`.
-It will emit corresponding remarks at elementwise and matmul operations.
+It will emit corresponding remarks at `linalg.elemwise_binary` and `linalg.matmul` operations.
 In debug builds, the infrastructure provides a convenient method to understand the matching process by passing `-debug-only=transform-matcher` to `mlir-opt` or a derived tool.
 It will print the silenceable failure messages produced by the match operations into the debug stream, for example:

 ```